grafana/agent/docs/sources/flow/reference/components/loki.echo.md

 ## Component health

-`loki.stdout` is only reported as unhealthy if given an invalid configuration.
+`loki.echo` is only reported as unhealthy if given an invalid configuration.

 ## Debug information

-`loki.stdout` does not expose any component-specific debug information.
+`loki.echo` does not expose any component-specific debug information.

 ## Example

-This example creates a pipeline that reads log files from `/var/log` and prints log lines to stdout:
+This example creates a pipeline that reads log files from `/var/log` and prints log lines to echo:

 ```river
 discovery.file "varlog" {